 After the installation, you must log out of your current session and restart your computer.
 Once your system has rebooted, you will be prompted to log in to your desktop environment.

-Before logging in, you must select the Cinnamon Desktop Environment instead of the default GNOME desktop environment.
+Before logging in, select the Cinnamon Desktop Environment instead of the default GNOME desktop environment.
 To do this, click on the configuration option icon close to the password box.
 From the options presented, select “Cinnamon” or “Cinnamon (Software Rendering)” if you experience any issues accessing your graphics card by the default desktop.
 It is recommended to choose the standard Cinnamon option, as it provides the best performance and features.

 After selecting the Cinnamon Desktop Environment, enter your login credentials as usual, and you will be taken to the Cinnamon desktop interface.